Schrödinger's Cat: Explaining the Famous Quantum Paradox

 Published: 2004/12/25

-This page provides an overview of the famous Schrödinger’s cat thought experiment—a cornerstone paradox of quantum mechanics.
+This page explains Schrödinger's cat, one of the most famous thought experiments in quantum mechanics.

 Illustration of Schrödinger's cat thought experiment